 Behind the Scenes

 The Camp Office is your place for all camper questions, weekly changes, program changes, billing questions, payments, arrival & departure nuances.
-Kirsten, Rachael & Reema have developed a dynamic team over the last three years and have become the command center for all camp operations
+Reema operates the "command center" for all camp operations!

 A registered EMT or Athletic Trainer is on-site at all times.
 Camper medications should be labeled and given to the Health Office Director where they will them pack a program specific med bag for each program.